1. Home

 Selling a home with solar panels can be a smooth process, but you may still encounter the following obstacles:

-• Buyer hesitation: Buyers might not understand the benefits of having a solar energy system, so they may be concerned about upkeep, maintenance, and repairs.
+• Buyer hesitation: Buyers might not understand the benefits of a solar energy system, so they may be concerned about system maintenance and repairs.
+Agents might not understand or communicate the benefits of a solar energy system, which could lead to confusion about a higher asking price.

 • Seller issues: The selling process can be complex if you can’t produce the necessary documentation about your solar panel system, and you could lose out on that potential extra value.